Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 Note that the way files are organized may depend on if your plugin is an **automation** or a **job**.
 Plugins can install both automations and jobs.
 :::

-Consider an example plugin: a **job** called _Relay_, which just turns on or off anything thats plugged into a channel of your choosing.
+Consider an example plugin: a **job** called _Relay_, which just turns on or off anything that is plugged into a channel of your choosing.
 Follow the file organization here: [kellytr/pioreactor-relay-plugin](https://github.com/kellytr/pioreactor-relay-plugin).

 Here's a general schematic of how your files should be organized for a job: